Xochimilco: The city and borough

 What was the city of Xochimilco, now sometimes called the historic center of the borough, began as a pre-Hispanic city on the southern shore of Lake Xochimilco.
 After the Conquest, the Spanish built the San Bernardino de Siena monastery and church, which is still the center of the borough.
 The main street through the center of town, Guadalupe I.Ramirez, was originally a land bridge connecting this area, then on an island, to the causeway that led to Tenochtitlan (Mexico City).
 As the lake dried, the bridge became road, and it was called the Puente de Axomulco in the colonial era.
 It received its current name in the 1970s to honor a delegate of the borough.
 This town center also has a large plaza and to the side of this, a large area filled with street vendors, many selling ice cream.
-There is also a “Tiangus de Comida” or market filled with food stalls.
+There is also a “Tianguis de Comida” or market filled with food stalls.
 This center underwent renovations in 2002 at a cost of sixty million pesos.
 Drainage and sidewalks were improved and security cameras installed.
 To improve the area's look for tourists, businesses in the center agreed with the borough and INAH to change their façades to certain colors.

 Much of the borough's land is former lakebed.
 Its main elevations include Xochitepec and Tlacualleli mountains along with two volcanoes named Teutli and Tzompol.
 It contains two natural rivers called Santiago and Tepapantla along with the various canals, which is what is left of the lake.
 The elevated areas of the borough contain small forests of ocotes, strawberry trees, cedars, Montezuma cypress and a tree called a “tepozan.”

 Xochimilco, along with other southern boroughs such as Milpa Alta and Tlalpan, have lower crime statistics than most other areas of the Federal District.
 However, crime, especially that related to kidnapping and drug trafficking has been on the rise, and more rural communities have taken to vigilante justice.
 Residents state that this is necessary because there is insufficient police protection.
 Xochimilco has only one policeman for each 550 residents on average, and there have been complaints that police have taken over 30 minutes to respond to calls.
 The borough has a population of 368,798, but only 670 police and 40 police cars.
 There was one case of vigilante justice in 1999, when a youth accused of robbery was caught and beaten by residents before handed over to police.
 But the police did not pursue the charge.